adr/madr/README.md

 The decisions are placed in the folder `docs/adr` to
 1) Enable [GitHub pages](https://pages.github.com/) to render it using in the web.
    See <https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/> for more information.
-2) Separate the architectural decisions from other documentation
+2) Separate the architectural decisions from other documentation.

 ## Table of Contents